jolyon129/simple-distributed-web-application/README.md

     ADDR3 = "http://127.0.0.1:9006"
 ```

-I document the detailed DB API in the `Postman`, you can check it out through this url: https://documenter.getpostman.com/view/1347930/SzmcbKNh?version=latest
+I document the detailed DB APIs in the `Postman`, you can check it out through this url: https://documenter.getpostman.com/view/1347930/SzmcbKNh?version=latest

-Ideally, all the above addresses will give the same result of DB as they are consistent through raft protocols.
+Ideally, all the above addresses will give the same result of DB operations as they are consistent through raft protocols.

 The `raftclient` DB engine, or the wrapper, will try theese API addresses one by one with timeout cancelation till one of them success.
 And the recently successed one will always be ranked first to try.
 This gives `backend` and `auth` the `Fault Tolerance` we want.